yzhao062/pyod/README.md

-├───abod_example.py: Example of using ABOD for outlier detection │   comb_example.py: Example of combining multiple base outlier scores │   hbos_example.py: Example of using HBOS for outlier detection │   knn_example.py: Example of using kNN for outlier detection │
+├───abod_example.py: Example of using ABOD for outlier detection │   comb_example.py: Example of combining multiple base outlier scores │   hbos_example.py: Example of using HBOS for outlier detection │   iforest_example.py: Example of using Isolation Forest for outlier detection │   knn_example.py: Example of using kNN for outlier detection │   lof_example.py: Example of using LOF for outlier detection │   ocsvm_example.py: Example of using one-class SVM for outlier detection │
 │
 pyod (main package)